YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 disease.
 The target model-disease edge and any gene-disease evidence derived from that edge must be removed before constructing the query and disease features.
 Prefer the same temporal snapshots as Benchmark 1; otherwise use model- and disease-grouped folds so related rows cannot cross the split.
+Apply the same source-record and derivation-chain exclusion, not only edge removal.

 Baselines: